PDG Psychological, P.C. v State Farm Mut. Ins. Co. (2020 NY Slip Op 50497(U))

 against

-Accordingly, the order is modified by providing that the branch of defendant’s motion seeking to dismiss the complaint on the ground of forum non conveniens is denied, and the matter is remitted to the Civil Court to determine the remainder of defendant’s motion.
+ORDERED that the order is reversed, with $30 costs, the branch of defendant’s motion seeking to dismiss the complaint on the ground of laches is denied, and the matter is remitted to the Civil Court for a determination of the remaining branches of defendant’s motion.

 ENTER: